jordanbradburne/Final_Project/README.md

 * The least accurate prediction was for sitting (90% i.e. 0.90).

 ## Machine Learning Portion
-### Description of preliminary data preprocessing
+### Description of data preprocessing
 * The available dataset was already pre-cleaned but still analyzed to make sure quality data was being used.
 (Reference "Description of the data exploration phase of the project")

-### Description of preliminary feature engineering and preliminary feature selection, including decision-making process
+### Description of feature engineering and feature selection, including decision-making process
 * Preliminary feature engineering examined 6 different features: sitting, standing, laying, walking, walking up stairs and walking down stairs.
 These features were selected based on the activities that were recorded by the wearable and associated with that specific activity.

 ### Description of how data was split into training and testing sets